Fatma Aliye Topuz: Writing career

 She debuted in literature in 1889 with the translation of Georges Ohnet's novel Volonté from French into Turkish under the title Meram with her husband's permission, ten years after her marriage.
 The book was published under her pen name "Bir Hanım" ("A Lady").
-Renowned writer Ahmet Mithat was so impressed by her that he declared her as his honorary daughter in the newspaper Tercüman-ı Hakikat ("The Interpreter of Truth").
+Renowned writer Ahmet Mithat was so impressed by her writing that he declared her as his honorary daughter in the newspaper Tercüman-ı Hakikat ("The Interpreter of Truth").
 Fatma Aliye attracted also her father's attention so that he lectured her and exchanged ideas with her.
 After her first translation, she used the pen name "Mütercime-i Meram" (literally: "The female translator of Volonté) in her consecutive translations.

 In 1894, she co-authored the novel Hayal ve Hakikat ("Dream and Truth") together with Ahmet Mithat Efendi.
 She wrote the passages for the heroine while the passages for the male character was penned by Ahmet Mithat.
 The work was signed with "Bir Kadın ve Ahmet Mithat" ("A Woman and Ahmet Mithat").
 Following this novel, the two authors exchanged a long time letters with each other, which were published later in the newspaper Tercüman-ı Hakikat.

 Fatma Aliye published her first novel Muhazarat ("Useful Information") in 1892 under her real name, in which she tried to disprove the belief that a woman can not forget her first love.
 It was the first novel in the entire Ottoman Empire written by a woman.
 The book was reprinted in 1908.

 Her third novel Udi ("The Lute Player"), published in 1899, depicts a female oud player, whom Fatma Aliye met in Aleppo.
 In this novel, she tells, in a plain language, the life story of Bedia, who made an unhappy marriage.
 The renowned novelist Reşat Nuri Güntekin refers to Udi as one of the most important works which attracted his interest in literature.
+It is available in an English translation by WD Halsey.